 The Library provides access to the Internet and its resources but the contents of the Internet are not covered by the Materials Selection Policy of this Library.

 This page is based on the "Statement of Mission, Objectives, and Materials Selection Policy for Perkins Library, Doane University, 2007."
-All changes/updates have not been approved by the Information Liaison Committee as of July, 2010.
+All changes/updates have not been approved by the Information Liaison Committee (now Faculty Liaison Committee) as of July, 2010.